PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 There are essentailly 2 different types of revenue:

-* **Block rewards:** Native tokens of applications run by validators (e.g. FX on f(x)Core) are inflated to produce block provisions.
+* **Block rewards:** Native tokens of applications run by validators (e.g. FX on Pundi AIFX) are inflated to produce block provisions.
 These provisions exist to incentivize FX holders to bond their stake, as non-bonded FX will be diluted over time.
-* **Transaction fees:** f(x)Core maintains a whitelist of token that are accepted as fee payment.
+* **Transaction fees:** Pundi AIFX maintains a whitelist of token that are accepted as fee payment.
 The initial fee token is the `FX`.

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 A commission on delegators' revenue is applied by the validator before it is distributed.